seoyoung-yoo/simplify-wiki-loss/README.md

 Automated Assessment of Information Loss in Simple English Wikipedia (University of Mannheim, September 2025)

+## Abstract
+This thesis investigates information loss in text simplification, focusing on English Wikipedia and Simple English Wikipedia.
+While simplification improves accessibility, it often omits or alters factual details, reducing the reliability of simplified knowledge.
+To address this, we constructed a dataset of 10,000 aligned article pairs with topic labels and developed an automated framework to quantify information loss.
+This framework applies three Large Language Models (LLaMA-3-8B-Instruct, Mistral-7B-Instruct-v0.3, and Gemma-2-9B) to generate semantic retention scores and lists of retained and lost facts for fact-level comparisons.
+Internal validation was performed through consistency checks and pairwise correlation, while external validation involved a human-annotated subset of 50 article pairs from diverse topics.
+Results show that LLMs identify broad patterns of information loss but often struggle with balanced fact extraction, reducing precision and recall.
+Further analysis reveals topic-specific trends: Culture and Geography articles tend to preserve information, whereas STEM and History/Society articles show greater loss.
+These findings indicate that while LLMs are useful for recognizing general trends in information loss, significant challenges remain for their reliability in detailed assessments.

 ## Repository Contents
 - data/
   - final_dataset.csv – Final aligned dataset used in the thesis